Bifidobacteria: benefits, dosage, contraindications

 Immunomodulatory

-Bifidobacteria form a natural barrier against infections and have an action of non-specific immune modulation through the stimulation of macrophages and lymphocytes.
+Bifidobacteria are a natural barrier against infections and have a nonspecific immune-modulating action through the stimulation of macrophages and lymphocytes.

 Usages associés